helix-foundation/currency/contracts/governance/community/README.md

 Arguments:
   - `_amount` (uint256) - amount of EcoX sender is attempting to deposit

-Transfers EcoX in the amount `_amount` from msg.sender to the EcoXLockup contract.
+Transfers EcoX in the amount `_amount` from msg.sender to the EcoXStaking contract.
 A checkpoint is written to increase totalSupply and the voting balance of msg.sender by `_amount` for the current block number.
 This also results in a `Deposit` event being emitted.

 ##### Security Notes
   - only updates totalSupply and voting power balance if the transfer is successful i.e. if msg.sender has at least `_amount` of EcoX in their balance